harness/developer-hub/docs/platform/Secrets/Secrets-Management/12-add-hashicorp-vault.md

 The SecretId should not expire and it should be valid until it is manually revoked.
 Harness uses the App Role ID and Secret ID you supply to fetch a Vault Auth Token dynamically whenever there is a CRUD operation of secrets related to this Vault.
 For example, when creating a secret in this Vault, Harness internally uses this App Role Id and Secret ID and makes a call to vault via the delegate to generate a token.
 Now, this token is used to make the actual secret creation call to vault.
 This token is never received on the Harness side.
 It resides in the delegate and is destroyed after the creation of the secret.

-For more information, go to [RoleID](https://www.vaultproject.io/docs/auth/approle.html#roleid) and [Authenticating Applications with HashiCorp Vault AppRole](https://www.hashicorp.com/blog/authenticating-applications-with-vault-approle) from HashiCorp.
+For more information, go to [RoleID](https://www.vaultproject.io/docs/auth/approle.html#roleid) and [Authenticating Applications with HashiCorp Vault AppRole](https://www.hashicorp.com/blog/authenticating-applications-with-vault-approle) in the HashiCorp documentation.

 If you encounter errors, setting [token\_num\_uses](https://www.vaultproject.io/api-docs/auth/approle#token_num_uses) to `0` can often resolve problems.